Greater Markham Area gas fields: Markham

 The Markham gas field was discovered by Ultramar in July 1984 with well 49/05-2.
 It is a lower Permian Leman/Slochteren sandstone, sourced from Carboniferous coal measures and is overlaid with Permian Silverpit claystone.
 It is a sweet gas with 83 % methane and a gas/condensate ratio of 9 barrels per million standard cubic feet (9 bbl/MMSCF) or 52.2 m3/106 m3.
-Recoverable reserves were estimated to be 700 Billion cubic feet (BCF) or 19.8 x 109 m3.
+Recoverable reserves were estimated to be 700 Billion cubic feet (BCF) or 19.8 billion m3.
 Ownership of the gas was established by the UK/Netherlands Markham Treaty as 37.40 % UK and 62.60 % Netherlands.

 The original licensee for Markham was a joint venture comprising Ultramar Exploration Ltd (89.50 %), DNO Offshore Ltd (8.00 %) and Ranger Oil (UK) Ltd (2.5 %.).
 Ownership passed to CH4 Energy Ltd in 2003, Venture Production acquired ownership in 2006.
 Ownership eventually passed to Centrica, then in 2017 to Spirit Energy a joint venture of Centrica plc and Bayerngas Norge AS.

 Windermere

 The UK Windermere gas field produced gas to Markham and hence to the Netherlands.
-Windermere is a Rotliegend-Leman sandstone discovered in 1989 by well 49/09b-2 by Mobil (who named the field Avalon) and had an estimated gas in place of 104 BCF or 2.8 x 106 m3.
+Windermere is a Rotliegend-Leman sandstone discovered in 1989 by well 49/09b-2 by Mobil (who named the field Avalon) and had an estimated gas in place of 104 BCF or 2.8 million m3.

 Chiswick, Grove and Kew

-The Chiswick and Kew are both Carboniferous fields Chiswick has gas in place of 687 BCF or 19.45 x 106 m3 and Kew 85 BCF or 2.41 x 106 m3.
+The Chiswick and Kew are both Carboniferous fields Chiswick has gas in place of 687 BCF or 19.45 million m3 and Kew 85 BCF or 2.41 million m3.